-- 1. Navigate to the OM Topology Synchronization settings in the Infrastructure Settings Manager: - Administration > Setup and Maintenance > Infrastructure Settings
+1. Navigate to the OM Topology Synchronization settings in the Infrastructure Settings Manager:

-Operations Management HPOM Topology Synchronization Settings > Dump data - 2.
-Change the value of Dump data to true. - 3.
+Operations Management - HPOM Topology Synchronization Settings > Dump data

+- 2. Change the value of Dump data to true. - 3.
 Start the topology synchronization in OM with the following command: - OM for Windows.
 Start the synchronization of topology data: - i.
 In the console tree, select Tools > HP Operations Manager Tools. - ii.
 Right-click Synchronize Topology and select All Tasks > Launch Tool....

-The startInitialSync.bat tool is started and begins to send all the topology data to the - The startInitialSync.bat tool is started and begins to send all the topology data to the target management servers. - OM for UNIX or Linux.
+The startInitialSync.bat tool is started and begins to send all the topology data to the target management servers.

+OM for UNIX or Linux.
 Type the following command to start the synchronization of topology data:

-'''

 /opt/OV/bin/OpC/startInitialSync.sh

-'''